pegjs/pegjs/README.md

 #### & *expression*

 Try to match the expression.
-If the match succeeds, just return `undefined` and do not advance the parser position, otherwise consider the match failed.
+If the match succeeds, just return `undefined` and do not consume any input, otherwise consider the match failed.

 #### ! *expression*

 Try to match the expression.
-If the match does not succeed, just return `undefined` and do not advance the parser position, otherwise consider the match failed.
+If the match does not succeed, just return `undefined` and do not consume any input, otherwise consider the match failed.

 #### & { *predicate* }